|

 These are developed, maintained and supported by boutique shops such as BarkleyREI, Whitewhale and others.
 Typically, clients will inherit them as part of the web site development project, will pay an annual licensing fee, and turn to them for customization and version upgrades.
 You can’t really find talent in the open market to enhance these systems and you typically don’t have access to the source code for making any changes to the system.
 For better or for worse, you are essentially locked into that relationship with the boutique.

 So, which type of CMS system should a higher education institution purchase?
-The answer depends on your institution’s size, need for flexibility, in-house teams, and budgets.
+The answer depends on your institution’s size, need for flexibility, size and skillset of your in-house teams, and your budgets.

 In my next blog post, I’ll provide guidelines for choosing the CMS system.